Are You What You Eat? The Best ADD / ADHD Diet

 Along with eating healthier, I’ve found shopping at a small health food market is very ADHD-friendly.
 Well worth the few extra dollars we spend on food each week.

 At our co-op, a committee reads the labels to make sure all the foods they sell are healthy before being allowed on the shelves!
 I’m automatically avoiding artificial colors, food additives, sugars, trans-fats and most simple carbohydrates!

 Since the Co-op is smaller than regular grocery stores, I’m not overwhelmed by crowds and choices.
 Also, shopping is more fun since I often run into people I know.

 Not everyone is fortunate to have a great health food store minutes from their house, but perhaps you have a close equivalent.
 It’s worth checking out.
-It’s another step to making it easier to eat an ADD-friendly diet.
+It’s another step to making it easier to eat an ADHD-friendly diet.

-To Your ADD Success,
+To Your ADHD Success,